-- Educational Psychologist
+- i.
+Educational Psychologist

-- Targeted Youth Service
+- ii.
+Targeted Youth Service

-- Detached Youth Service
+- iii.
+Detached Youth Service

-- Sensory Inclusion Service visually and hearing-impaired CYP
+- iv.
+Sensory Inclusion Service visually and hearing-impaired CYP

-- LA SEN Team
+- v.
+LA EHCP Team

-- Occupational Therapy Service
+- vi.
+Occupational Therapy Service

-- Speech, Language & Communication Service (NHS and independent)
+- vii.
+Speech, Language & Communication Service (NHS and independent)

-- CAMHS/BEEU
+- viii.
+CAMHS/BEEU

-- Autism West Midlands
+- ix.
+Autism West Midlands

-- Tourettes Action
+- x.
+Tourettes Action

-- Lifelines (Bereavement Service)
+- xi.
+Lifelines (Bereavement Service)

-- Shropshire Youth (Shropshire Careers service)
+- xii.
+Shropshire Youth (Shropshire Careers service)

-- Early Help Team/COMPASS
+- xiii.
+Early Help Team/COMPASS

-- Child in Need Team
+- xiv.
+Children's Social Care

-- Diabetic & Epilepsy Nurses
+- xv.
+Diabetic & Epilepsy Nurses

-- Shropshire Carers
+- xvi.
+Shropshire Carers

-- Outreach Services (previously Woodlands Outreach)
+- xvii.
+MATi Outreach Services (previously Woodlands Outreach)

-- Education Welfare Officer
+- xviii.
+Education Welfare Officers

-- Family Support Workers
+- xix.
+Family Support Workers

-- Parenting Team
+- xx.
+Parenting Team

-- Virtual School
+- xxi.
+Virtual School

-- Multi-Cultural Service
+- xxii.
+Multi-Cultural Service

-- Play Therapists
+- xxiii.
+Play Therapists

-- Counselling Services
+- xxiv.
+Counselling Services

-Many of these services are now bought in and the Trust, and/or Trust schools, have a Service Level Agreements in place for some services that are used more regularly.
+Many of these services are now traded and the Trust, and/or Trust schools, have a Service Level Agreements in place for some services that are used more regularly.

-8.2 Partnerships with parents/carers
+8.2 Partnerships with responsible adult(s)

-- Parents/carers are notified early if we have any concerns and there is always a willingness to listen to issues brought forward for discussion. - We share information with parents/carers in informal conversations and individual meetings, as well as keeping a dialogue through other forms of communication specific to Trust schools (email, text, DoJo, pupil planners, etc.) - Parents/carers are invited to review meetings to discuss progress and to be involved in setting targets with appropriate intervention strategies to help the CYP both in school and at home. - Parents/carers are encouraged to use the IASS (Information, Advice and Support Service) for support and advice, or to bring an appropriate relative/friend to meetings if they wish to do so. - We promote a culture of cooperation between parents/carers, schools, LAs and others.
-This is important in enabling learners with SEND to achieve their full potential. - We respect the differing perspectives of all parties concerned with CYP with SEND and seek constructive ways of reconciling different viewpoints. - We respect the differing needs of parents/carers such as a disability or communication and linguistic barriers.
+- 8.2.1 Responsible adult(s) are notified early if we have any concerns and there is always a willingness to listen to issues brought forward for discussion. - 8.2.2 We share information with responsible adult(s) in informal conversations and individual meetings, as well as keeping a dialogue through other forms of communication specific to Trust schools (email, text, DoJo, pupil planners, Arbor Parent App, etc.) - 8.2.3 Responsible adult(s) are invited to review meetings to discuss progress and to be involved in setting targets with appropriate intervention strategies to help the CYP both in school and at home.

-• Parents/carers can also access other school policies via Trust school websites or by contacting the Trust's Governance Officer Belen.LopezBloor@mmat.co.uk.
+- 8.2.4 Responsible adult(s) are encouraged to use the IASS (Information, Advice and Support Service) for support and advice, or to bring an appropriate relative/friend to meetings if they wish to do so. - 8.2.5 We promote a culture of cooperation between responsible adult(s), schools, LAs and others.
+This is important in enabling learners with SEND to achieve their full potential. - 8.2.6 We respect the differing perspectives of all parties concerned with CYP with SEND and seek constructive ways of reconciling different viewpoints. - 8.2.7 We respect the differing needs of responsible adult(s) such as a disability or communication and linguistic barriers. - 8.2.8 Responsible adult(s) can also access other school policies via Trust school websites or by contacting the Trust's Governance Officer Belen.LopezBloor@mmat.co.uk.